MATTHEW I. GROWNEY

 Matthew is currently serving as a Senior Advisor to PUMA USA on Technology & Design focused on bringing new innovation and design influences into company.
 He is involved in new designer discovery, mass customization, interactive retail, wearable strategy, innovation sourcing (materials and lighting), ecommerce / marketplace design, influencer marketing, and new product categories.
-In addition to PUMA, Matthew occasionally works with PUMA’s holding company, KERING, on its Luxury and Consumer brand portfolio such as Gucci.
-He has created and managed projects across cultural moments such as Paris Fashion Week, New York Fashion Week, Art Basel, NBA Draft, Black History Month, and Formula 1.
+In addition to PUMA, Matthew occasionally works with PUMA’s holding company, KERING, on its Luxury and Consumer brand portfolio.
+He has created and managed projects across key cultural moments such as Paris Fashion Week, New York Fashion Week, Art Basel, NBA Draft, Black History Month, and Formula 1.

 Outside of his professional investment interests, Matthew has served as a Board Director to The Umbrella Community Arts Center in Concord, MA.
 In January 2016, Matthew also joined the Advisory Board of the Miami Symphony Orchestra in Miami, FL.
 Matthew previously served as Chairman of the Advisory Board for the National Foundation for Teaching Entrepreneurship, a non-for-profit focused on developing national entrepreneurship criteria for low-income high school students.
 He has served as a Board Director for the Concord Education Fund, a privately funded organization focused on providing teacher grants to support unique innovation efforts within public schools.
 He was also involved with the Ad Hoc Technology Committee for the Boston Children’s Museum.
 Matthew serves as an active fundraiser for the Dana-Farber Cancer Institute.